 October 5, 2019

 Golgotha could not be found on Google Maps, only by guesswork.
 The Gospels provided not so much an address as clues.
 It was near, not in, the city.
 The name referred to a skull, not a place of skulls.
 Just north of Old Jerusalem, a rock face resembling a macabre cranium with pockmarks for eye sockets loomed over a road.
 Could this limestone cliff be the site of Jesus’ crucifixion?
 It was logically beside The Garden Tomb.
 And curiously behind a bus terminal.
 The site of the foundation of Christian faith shared space with parked buses?
-It was a stark reminder that the Holy Land was within a Jewish and Arab State.
+It was a stark reminder that the Holy Land was not in a Christian country.

 The task of explaining biblical accounts within a historical context fell on Christian volunteer Prudence Bell, a British lady with a typically stiff upper lip but who was otherwise affable and assiduous.
 She held up a turn-of-the-century photo as proof.
 Skull Hill, also called Gordon’s Golgotha, appeared closer to its name: the eye sockets of similar sizes and the nose and mouth still intact.
 More importantly, it showed a busy road leading into Old Jerusalem at the cliff’s shadow, supporting the fact that Romans were known to execute criminals and rebels in high-traffic public spaces as a deterrent.
 Calvary was roadside rather than hilltop as depicted in religious art.